uggla/pokemon-app/README.md

-# Tyradex Pokemons UI (Vite + TypeScript)
+# Pokemon App — Tyradex Pokemons UI (Vite + TypeScript)

-Small frontend app to browse a Pokemon dataset (built with Vite + TypeScript).
+Small frontend app ("pokemon-app") to browse a Pokemon dataset (built with Vite + TypeScript).
 This repository contains the UI, a small in-memory store and utilities, tests driven with Vitest, and a few DOM-driven components (table, chart, modal).

 ## Quick start